pksilen/vitja-service/README.md

 - For string fields, it must have @MaxLength annotation
-- Handle exclude response fields in getProjection and createResultMaps -Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin -Create functions should have captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request -AnyRole/Role() annotation -AnyUser/User(userFieldName) annotation -UserOrRole('userName', 'admin')
+- Handle exclude response fields in getProjection and createResultMaps -Testaa että JSON response eka objecti validoituu funktion paluu tyyppiin -Create functions should havegit s captcha_token in input arg or @NoCaptcha annotation, captchaChecker is used to validate request
+-AnyRole/Role() annotation
+-AnyUser/User(userFieldName) annotation
+-UserOrRole('userName', 'admin')